mlochbaum/BQN/doc/lexical.md

 ## Visibility

-A scope can view and modify (with `↩`) variables in other scopes that contain it.
-We say these variables are visible in the inner scopes.
+A scope can view and [modify](expression.md#assignment) (with `↩`) variables in other scopes that contain it.
+We say these variables are *visible* in the inner scopes.
 Variables at the top level of a program are visible to all the code in that program, so that we might call them "global".
-That would be a little misleading though, because for example each file is an entire program, so if one file is imported from another then it can't read the first file's variables.
+That's somewhat misleading, because for example each file is an entire program, so if one file is imported from another then it can't read the first file's variables.

         counter ← 0
         inc ← 6